Incidence systems on Cartesian powers of algebraic curves: Introduction

+Rabinovich \cite{rabinovich} proved Conjecture \ref{RTC} in the special case where $M=\A^1$, and her result can be extended by general principles to any rational curve.
+In the present paper we prove Conjecture~\ref{RTC}.
+Our approach to the problem follows a, by now, well known strategy introduced by Zilber and Rabinovich and owes to \cite{marker-pillay}.
+Using a standard model theoretic technique, Hrushovski's field configuration (see Section \ref{S:gc} for details), the problem is reduced to showing that tangency is (up to a finite correction) reduct-definable in families.

+To achieve this goal, we proceed in two steps.
+In the first step (carried out in Section~\ref{tangency}) we study slopes of families of branches (at a given point) and their behaviour under composition of curves and, in case the ambient structure is an expansion of a group, under point-wise addition.
+This culminates in Proposition~\ref{tangency-intersection}, which is the key to the definability of tangency, and in Lemma~\ref{many-slopes}, providing us with the (algebraic) group which is the template allowing us to construct the group configuration.

+Section~\ref{interp-field}, where Conjecture~\ref{RTC} is proved (Theorem~\ref{main-theorem}), is dedicated, mainly, to verifying that the assumptions of the technical result of the previous section can be met in the reduct.
+In Section~\ref{sect:unram} we show that our definition of slope is meaningful in reduct-definable families of curves (in positive characteristic).
+In Section~\ref{int-group}, where the main step towards proving Theorem~\ref{main-theorem} is carried out, the key difficulty to overcome is in the application of Proposition~\ref{tangency-intersection}.

-The general scheme of our proof seems to have much in common with Rabinovich' original work, though we were unable to understand significant parts of her argument which are highly technical.
-Step (2) of the above strategy is at the conceptual and technical heart of the paper, and it relies -- ultimately -- on classical intersection theory.
-As Rabinovich's main tool for studying intersections of plane curves is the classical Bezout theorem, it stands to reason that the more advanced tools applied in Sub-section \ref{flat-families} are at the source of the greater generality of the present paper.
-We also believe that our more liberal application of algebro-geometric tools such as non-reduced schemes helped simplify the exposition, considerably lowering the level of combinatorial complexity.
+As already mentioned, the general scheme of our proof seems to have much in common with Rabinovich's original work, though we were unable to understand significant parts of her argument, which are highly technical.
+For that reason we cannot pinpoint the reason for the present work being more general, considerably shorter, and technically simpler.

-It seems that the tools developed in the present paper can be extended to various other contexts.
-For example, extending the results of \cite{piotr-serge} to positive characteristic, and any algebraic group and -- possibly -- even a full proof of the restricted trichotomy conjecture for structures interpretable in ACVF\footnote{At least modulo the problem of showing that the 1-dimensional group reconstructed by our methods embeds in an algebraic group.}.
+Finally, it should be mentioned that the tools developed in the present paper seem to extend naturally to various other contexts.
+For example, one can envisage extending the results of \cite{piotr-serge} to positive characteristic, and any algebraic group and -- possibly -- even a full proof of the restricted trichotomy conjecture for structures definable in ACVF (at least modulo the problem of showing that the 1-dimensional group reconstructed by our methods embeds in an algebraic group: it can probably be shown that the group will always be isomorphic to either $\mathbb G_a$ or to $\mathbb G_m$).